grihabor/bash-bot/README.md

 # bash-bot
 [Telegram](https://telegram.org/) bot for bash access to your computer.
+Depends on [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library, where you can find all the documentation.

 ## How to run?
 1. Clone the repository and install requirements: